AckerlyXu/heima/articles/iot-hub/iot-hub-gateway-kit-c-lesson5-create-gateway-module.md

 ---
-title: Create your first Azure IoT Gateway module | Azure
+title: 'Create your first Azure IoT Gateway module | Azure'
 description: Create a module and add it to a sample app to customize module behaviors.
 services: iot-hub
 documentationcenter: ''